 The Future of the Public Service: A Search for a New Balance, Australian Journal of Public Administration, Vol. 67, Issue 4, pp. 390–404.

 Public administrations are vehicles for expressing the values and preferences of citizens, communities and societies (Bourgon 2007).
 Some values and preferences are constant; others change as societies evolve.
 Periodically, one set of values comes to the fore, and its energy transforms the role of government and the practice of public administration.

 Reflecting back on the last three decades, we can now see how public administrators around the world embarked on an astonishing journey of experimentation and innovation.
 The nature and pace of change has been extraordinary.
 Australian practitioners and scholars have contributed far more than their expected share to the international public administration community.
 You have inspired and influenced reforms around the world.

-R.A.W Rhodes and John Wanna — Australian National University (2007)
+R.A.W.
+Rhodes and John Wanna — The Australian National University (2007)